BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 `S_Player_Astarion_c7c13742-bacd-460a-8f65-f864fe41f255`

-This also means that when a variale is instantiated within one function, it is not known in any other functions
+This also means that when a variable is instantiated within one function, it is not known in any other functions

 ```lua
 -- returns Shadowhearts UUID